 - Provide safe tools and equipment to employees.

-- Ensure timely update of work procedures and make workers follow the safe work procedures.
+- Ensure timely updates of work procedures and make workers follow safe work procedures.

 - Provision of safety training for workers.

-- Hazard communication programs to be made available to workers against hazardous chemicals.
+- Hazard communication programs are to be made available to workers against hazardous chemicals.

 - Using safety signs and posters to warn workers of hazards in the workplace